robertlarue/tilepower/README.md

 Powershell tool for powering up or down tiles in a VMmark benchmark environment
 Requires the VMware Powershell tool vSphere PowerCLI to be installed

-The program will turn on or off all the VMs within a vSphere folder titled tile[n] where n is the tile number.
+The program will turn on or off all the VMs within a vSphere folder titled Tile[n] (case-sensitive for now) where n is the tile number.
 The tile number can be given as:
 * single number
 * comma separated list of tile numbers